 While every daycare handles nap time differently, smart daycare workers know that a rested baby is a happy baby.
 Daycare providers will try very hard to make sure children get adequate rest during nap time.

-So make sure you talk to the daycare director and find out exactly what their policies are.
+So make sure you talk to the daycare director and find out precisely what their policies are.
 Some daycares use rigid, timed nap schedules, while others let babies nap on demand.

 The daycare directors I talked to let babies under 12 months of age nap on demand, while toddlers had an assigned nap time after lunch.